retreaver/core-api-docs/source/index.html.md

 curl -X DELETE https://api.retreaver.com/companies/2.json?api_key=woofwoofwoof
 ```

-Deletes the given company.
-You must delete any numbers and number pools the company has first.
+Deletes the given Company.
+You must delete any Numbers and Number Pools the Company has first.

 ### HTTP Request